sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Input to processes and tasks, such as collecting, assessing  or reporting.
 Guidance influences the behavior of a SACM component and is considered content of the management plane.
 Guidance can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.
 Guidance can have many forms, including:

-: Configuration, e.g. a poll interval, or a CMDB data base IPv6 address.
+: Configuration, e.g. a poll interval, or a CMDB's IPv6 address.

 : Profiles, e.g. a set of expected states for network behavior associated with devices employed by specific users.

-: Policies, e.g. a threshold for QoS throughput control, a list of required features for devices in a specific location.
+: Policies, e.g. a threshold for QoS throughput control, or a list of required features for devices in a specific location.

 Information Model: